ab-dauletkhan/hot-coffee/README.md

 ### Development Highlights

-- Completed in 5 days with focus on code quality and architecture
 - Implemented without external dependencies
 - Structured for maintainability and scalability
 - Robust error handling and logging system